omkarfadtare965/CodeChef/README.md

 pip install tensorflow-serving-api
 ```
 __Ensuring Data Quality in Machine Learning Pipeline:__
--

-## Scrap:
-- In an ML pipeline, we use a data pipeline comprising a sequence of automated tasks.
-These processes include data collection, data ingestion, data validation, and data preparation.
-Additionally, it is essential to monitor the data collection process.
-- You need to ensure that your training data adequately covers the same feature space as the prediction requests you will receive once your model is in production.
-It's important to maintain good data quality not just at the beginning but throughout the application's lifecycle.
-This involves sourcing data responsibly and addressing concerns related to bias and fairness.
+- To ensure data quality in the machine learning pipeline you need to make sure that your training data adequately covers the same feature space as the prediction requests you will receive once your model is in production.

-Questions to ask before working on a new project:
+- Questions to ask before working on a new project:
   - What type of data do you need, and how much of it is required?
   - How often will you need new data, and when do you expect changes in the data?
   - Is the data labelled or annotated?
 If not, what methods can be used to label it?
   - What are the predictive features?
-- What are the labels?
-- What are the metrics used to evaluate the model?
+  - What metrics can be used to evaluate the model?

-Dataset issues:
-- Inconsistent formatting
-- Bias and fairness concerns
-- Monitoring data sources for system issues and outages

-Data privacy involves the proper usage, collection, retention, deletion, and storage of data.
-How you handle data privacy and security depends on the nature of the data, operating conditions, regulations, and policies.
+  - How do you handle data privacy and security?

-Sudden Changes:
-- Faulty sensors or cameras
-- Corrupted log data
-- Moved or disabled sensors/cameras
-- System Problems:

-Faulty software updates
-- Loss of network connectivity
-- System outages
-- Invalid or incorrect credentials

-Detecting Problems with Deployed Models:
-- Data and concept drift: Changes in the input data distribution or the relationship between features and target variables.
-- Changing ground truth: Evolving definitions or changes in the true labels over time.
-- Model performance decay: Model accuracy decreases over time due to data drift or concept drift.
-- Model retraining: Retraining the model can help improve performance and adapt to new data patterns.
-- Feedback and Labeling Processes:

-Collect feedback through direct labelling, human labelling, semi-supervised learning, or active learning to enhance the model's performance.

 ## Data collection:
 ![image](https://github.com/user-attachments/assets/26fa7ddd-f666-4e40-ae5e-1d7723d9c5f2)